marionbarker/LoopPatches/README.md

 Documentation found at [LoopPatches](https://www.loopandlearn.org/custom-type-one-loop-patches/). **Read the documentation before applying and using the patches.**

-You can use the LoopWorkspace patch file in this repository to apply LoopPatches to released and (as of now) development code.
+The primary source for these patches has moved.
+As of 25-June-2023, the dev branch is no longer valid.
+We cannot maintain these patches in more than one place.

-However, it is much easier to use the Customization Select script instead.
-Copy and paste this command into any terminal window to use this script to select desired Customizations for your most recent download of Loop.
-Documentation is at [Run Customization Select Script](https://www.loopandlearn.org/build-select/#customization-select).
+The best method is to use the Customization Select script.
+Documentation is at [Run Customization Select Script](https://www.loopandlearn.org/custom-code) for both Mac-Xcode and Browser Build methods.

 The Customization Select Script automatically handles selecting the correct version should updates be required by changes to dev or released code in the future.